-Václav Dombek, Lucie Gembalová, Tomáš Tomšej, Dalibor Matýsek, Leszek Drobek, Zbygniew Bzowski
+Václav Dombek, Lucie Gembalová, Tomáš Tomšej, Dalibor Matýsek, Leszek Drobek, Zbygniew Bzowski, Lukáš Ženatý, Radim Seibert

-SUBJECT
+INTRODUCTION

 The aim of the work consisted in quantifying the size of emissions of heavy metals and polycyclic aromatic hydrocarbons (PAHs) as well as their impact on air quality in the Ostrava-Karvina region as a result of mining and metallurgical activities (dumps).
 The material stored on the heaps undergo very often chemical and mechanical changes, some of them are even initiated by burning practices (e.g. Heřmanice heap).
 Emitted and deposited dust particles get into the atmosphere via winds, traffic and transportation as well as by mining the heap waste.
 These activities may contribute to the deterioration of air quality in the neighbouring areas (airborne dust, carcinogens) and has not been explored yet.
+The current issue of air quality in the region was the subject of the project "Air Quality Information System in the Polish-Czech border area in the Moravian and Silesian Region" (Air Silesia) [1], the question resuspension of dust particles from waste piles and around industrial enterprises but unaddressed.

 By this time, the exploration works in the area of dumping sites associated with air pollution have primarily been focused on the issue of suspended particles, in particular as part of the EIA (Environmental Impact Assessment) projects addressing the use of materials stored in the dumps for construction purposes.
 These works were carried out on a small number of sites; however, they were not comprehensive studies, so it is impossible to derive the overall impact of dumps on the air quality.